-The DDR SDRAM memory system consists of two banks, each bank supports up to 1GB of memory.
+The DDR SDRAM memory system consists of two banks and can support the memory size up to 1 GB per DIMM.
 If you only use one bank it does not matter which one you use and if you use two or more banks, it does not matter which bank you install first.